JiashuaiLiu/JiashuaiLiu.github.io/index.md

 # Jiashuai Liu

 <p style="text-align:justify; text-justify:inter-ideograph;">
-    I am a  postdoctoral fellow at Institute for Aero Engine, Tsinghua University, China.
+<p{text-indent: 2em;}> I am a  postdoctoral fellow at Institute for Aero Engine, Tsinghua University, China.
 My research focus is on  modeling, simulation, and control of the aero-engine and Altitude Ground Test Facility.</p>

 <p style="text-align:justify; text-justify:inter-ideograph;">On this website I present some of my scientific research and write about things that I find interesting.</p>